Emotional and Spiritual Concerns at the End of Life

 I have regrets.

-If your loved one is dying, have you said everything that you need to say to him or her?
+If your loved one is dying, have you said everything that you need to say to them?
 Chaplains help people prepare for death by encouraging them to write letters or to sit down with people and make peace by saying what they've been wanting to say.

 Even if your loved one is very near death and not conscious, people who are dying are often aware of what you're saying.
 Even if you don't get words of response, it's not too late to say "I'm sorry" and "I love you."